ariesdav333/datatheft/README.md

 ## Tech Used
 ### Some tech used includes:
-- Will use Python(Flask) a micro framwork as the structure of the website

--Styling with  CSS will be used for the web pages
+- Will use Python(Flask) a micro framwork as the structure of the website with basic links.
+It will use templates to create a seperation of concerns for each page as best practice -Styling with  CSS will be used for the web pages

-- It will use a standard HTML layout

-- Data will be used from a .csv file and the database used to extract the data will be MongoDB and D3.js & Crossfilter to display the data in a chart format
+- Data will be used from a .csv file and the database used to extract the data will be MongoDB.
+D3.js & Crossfilter to display the data in a various charting formats to visualise the data in realtime

 ## Deployment
-This will be deployed to my local Github Repo and also display in Heroku
+This will be deployed to my local Github Repo and aalso pushed to a hosting site called "Heroku"

 ## Developer

-This is being designed and developed by <b> David Williams </b> 2017
+This is being designed and developed by <b> David Williams </b> 2018